foss-scribe/rosser/content/about.md

 Long ago, I earned my bachelor’s degree with honours in archaeology and history and then a master’s degree in editing and communication.
 I have a lifelong interest in philosophy, the classics, history, language, and technology.

-I’m an avid martial artist, and practice taekwondo and boxing 6 days a week.
+I’m an avid martial artist, and practice taekwondo and boxing.
 I also hold belts in Gōjū-ryū and Shōtōkan Karate, and Brazilian Jui Jitsu.

 I live in Melbourne, Australia, with my wife, three children and two cats.

-You can find me on [Substack](https://chrisrosser.substack.com) and [Medium](https://chrisrosser.medium.com).
+You can find me on [Substack](https://chrisrosser.substack.com) and [Medium](https://chrisrosser.medium.com), but I don't use social media.